soniah/gsnmpgo/README.md

 * API's may/will change
 * doco, error handling, tests are minimal

-See dev branch for latest commits.
+See dev branches for latest commits.

 Sonia Hamilton, sonia@snowfrog.net, http://www.snowfrog.net.